We need to raise £55k this Christmas to help families whenever, wherever they need us. Every penny will be spent on outreach support.

 Families need your support right now.
 Please be there for them and don’t miss your chance to make the difference.

-could fund 24 hours of medical supplies (including equipment and pharmacy costs) for a child staying at the hospice.
+that could fund 24 hours of medical supplies (including equipment and pharmacy costs) for a child in our care.

 Give this Christmas to support our vital outreach work

 ”I’m so pleased we said yes to visits from Sian and her outreach team colleagues.
 Without them Daniel never would have stepped through the doors at Helen & Douglas House.”

 – Julie, Daniel’s loving mum

 ”If my role didn’t exist, young people wouldn’t get the support they need to do what’s important to them.
 Outreach support allows children and young people to live well and die a good death.”